 A third lane on I-540 westbound at the Capital Boulevard interchange

-Other benefits to a design-build project might be innovative solutions that save time or money or reduce impacts and quicker resolution to problems that might arise during design and construction.
+Other benefits to a design-build project might be innovative solutions that save time or money or reduce impacts and offer quicker resolution to problems that might arise during design and construction.
 The process might provide additional alternatives or modifications to the existing alternatives, which might reduce costs or impacts.